Peter-Shamoun/League-of-Ledgends-Predictive-Analysis/README.md

 |   13.04 |            2020 |              56361.4 |
 |   13.12 |            1844 |              56829   |

-This table shows the number of matches and average total gold for different patches, with Patch 13.01 having the highest number of matches (3,684) but a slightly lower average total gold (57,019.8) compared to patches like 13.13 (57,323.9).
+This table shows the number of matches and average total gold for different patches.
+We can see that the first and last patches of the year have the most matches played, signifying that is when most pro League matched occur.
 The variation in total gold across patches could indicate adjustments in game balance or changes in meta strategies affecting gold generation.

 | teamname        |   Games Played |   Wins |   Win Rate (%) |   Avg KDA |   Avg GPM |   Avg DPM |   Avg Vision Score per Minute |   Avg Dragons Taken |   Avg Barons Taken |   Avg Towers Taken |
 |:----------------|---------------:|-------:|---------------:|----------:|----------:|----------:|------------------------------:|--------------------:|-------------------:|-------------------:|